EnergyExemplarNorthAmerica/Python-PLEXOS-API/README.md

 A repository of simple Python examples for use with the PLEXOS API

-# PLEXOS® for Power Systems
+# PLEXOS® Integrated Energy Model
 PLEXOS® Integrated Energy Model (PLEXOS) is tried-and-true simulation software that uses state-of-the-art mathematical optimisation combined with the latest data handling and visualisation and distributed computing methods, to provide a high-performance, robust simulation system for electric power, water and gas that is